View More Images

 FROM TOKYO STATION

 The journey to Hachinohe is made on the JR Tohoku-Hokkaido Shinkansen, one of the super-fast bullet train lines.
 Departures are every hour and the journey is approximately 3 hours.
-The tour hotel is adjacent to Hachinohe Station.
+From Hachinohe, take the Hachinohe JR line for a short journey to Hon-Hachinohe, from where it is a ten-minute walk to the accommodation.

 The pre-tour pack includes detailed instructions, including a map, for travel to the accommodation at the start of the tour.